AriFordsham/GHCWiki/api-name-map.md

 Option A is not viable.
 Option B could work, but would have to be subject to a `DynFlag` otherwise the space penalty would be prohibitive for normal usage.
 Option C is a "bolt-on", but is known to do the job.

+Option D would be the best from a tooling perspective, but would be a massive engineering effort, and hard to justify given the use case.